d2km/raw_sqlite3/README.md

 Running `rebar3 compile` should just work on any modern Linux and FreeBSD system.

 To have a better control over the enabled SQLite features, the library includes the complete SQLite amalgamation.
-The features are defined `c_src/Makefile`.
+The features are defined in `c_src/Makefile`.
 In particular, `SQLITE_CFLAGS` variable defines the available features.

 ## Testing